getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### Consistency Within a Trace

 For traces that involve multiple transactions, Sentry uses a "head-based" approach: a sampling decision is made in the originating service, and then that decision is passed to all subsequent services.
-To see how this works, let's return to our web app example above.
+To see how this works, let's return to our webapp example above.
 Consider two users, A and B, who are both loading your app in their respective browsers.
 When A loads the app, the SDK pseudorandomly "decides" to collect a trace, whereas when B loads the app, the SDK "decides" not to.
-When each browser makes requests to your backend, it includes in those requests the "yes, please collect transactions" or the "no, not collecting transactions this time" decision in the headers.
+When each browser makes requests to your backend, it includes in those requests the "yes, please collect transactions" or the "no, don't collect transactions this time" decision in the headers.

 When your backend processes the requests from A's browser, it sees the "yes" decision, collects transaction and span data, and sends it to Sentry.
 Further, it includes the "yes" decision in any requests it makes to subsequent services (like your database server), which similarly collect data, send it to Sentry, and pass the decision along to any services they call.
 Through this process, all of the relevant transactions in A's trace are collected and sent to Sentry.